 It is recommended that candidates looking to become a Pharmacy Technician...

-...Have strong customer service skills.
+...Have strong customer service skills (more on this below).

 ...Have a strong background in mathematics, medical terminology and the sciences.